Kong/boss.js/README.md

 	// Master process code.
 Use context.dispatch(message) to send a message to a worker.

-}, function(message) {
+}, function(message, next) {

 	// Worker code.
 The "message" argument is the message object to handle.
+Call next() when the operation has been completed.

 }, options);